 How to find a job teaching English in Japan

 There are two options to find a job teaching English in Japan.
-You can find a job directly through a Japanese school by their website.
-Or after your arrival in Japan approach English Language schools directly.

 Others head to Japan without employment pre-arranged and this also has advantages.
 Firstly, you are not reliant on the position you have accepted (to which you will not need to commit for one year).
 Secondly, you have control over your departure and choice of place to live however, you may have to wait a month or two before you secure a position.
 You will need to support yourself during this period and this is one reason why having a position arranged for you is very appealing.

-The best sources to find teaching positions in Japan are through other gaijin, and by looking in Monday’s edition of the Japan Times or the Kansai Time Out (for Osaka and Kyoto).
+- looking in Monday’s edition of the Japan Times or the Kansai Time Out (for Osaka and Kyoto).
 Also, the Wednesday edition of The Daily Yomiuri and the monthly Tokyo Time Out.

-Check out the following websites for a job Teaching English in Japan.
+- Check out the following websites for a job Teaching English in Japan.

-The Japan Exchange and Teaching Program (JET) www.jetprogramme.org
+The Japan Exchange and Teaching Program (JET)

-AEON www.aeonet.com
+AEON

-Nova www.nova.co.jp
+Nova

-Saxon Court www.saxoncourt.com
+Saxon Court

+You will at some stage sign a teaching English contract or employment agreement.
 Before signing on the dotted line of any contract ensure you have a few things clarified.
 These include the salary you will receive, the hours you are required to work, the length of your employment and is accommodation included.
 Also can the contract be broken at any time, are bonuses paid, is on-the-job training offered and will you have access to teaching resources or need to have your own.
 I would ensure you are happy with what is offered.

-Where will you Stay in Japan?
+Where will you Live in Japan?

 If you are arriving in Japan with no accommodation organised then I suggest you organise some.
-There is a variety of accommodation available ranging from love hotels, capsules, hostels to 5 star establishments.
+There is a variety of short-term accommodation options available ranging from love hotels, capsules, hostels to 5 star establishments.
 No matter your budget I suggest you book one week accommodation but probably two.
 I say this because by the time you arrive and do some sightseeing your week might almost be up.
 If you have no-where to go to and not yet have a job, it will help if you have an extra week accommodation to sort these things.

 For short term accommodation I suggest booking a hostel bed through HostelWorld where you can compare and book.
 Or if you want something a little more luxurious get on the Booking.com website or app to book something that suits you and your budget.